-Once you have the agent service installed and Chocolatey for Business configured for background mode, most tools that use Chocolatey will automatically use the background service.
+Once you have the agent service installed and Chocolatey for Business configured for background mode (see Setup above), most tools that use Chocolatey will automatically use the background service.

 I have Puppet or some other configuration management tool (RMM tool, infrastructure automation tool, etc.) that also runs Chocolatey.
 Can I configure it to skip background mode?